Daniel-Mack/phrg-operators-pca-000/README.md

 **A Debugging Reminder:** You can interact with your methods by typing `require 'pry'` at the top of your file, running `gem install pry` in the terminal, and then placing the line `binding.pry` inside the method that you want to play around with.
 Then, when you run the test suite using `learn` in your terminal, your program will freeze when it hits the binding and you'll be able to explore your method inside your console.

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-students/phrg-operators-pca-000/pulls) or [pull-request](https://github.com/learn-co-students/phrg-operators-pca-000/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 ## Resources

 * [Ruby Operators](http://www.techotopia.com/index.php/Ruby_Operators)